Audra Haynes Lamp Shades September 01st, 2018 - 02:22:04

 There is my lamp, so that's the lamp.
 This is a recessed ceiling, lamp around fixture and it just sits right down in there just like the old halogen bulb did, but you don't burn yourself on it.
 It's cool to the touch and that's 4 watt, and if you go up here, that's about 20 watts and that's plenty of light for this room here you know a 300 watt halogen bulb would be much brighter than this.
 I imagine this.
 This is probably brighter than a 75 watt bulb, maybe about as bright as a hundred and fifty watt halogen bulb, but only 20 watts of power consumption, and you can see it.
 It turns off at dims it brightens.
 You got the translucent down lighting.

 User Agreement, Privacy, Cookies.
-Buffet Lamps artistic floor lamps modern wall clock white bathroom vanity string lights best soap dispenser best toilet seat oak rocking chair tablecloth bathroom sinks linen tablecloth outdoor furniture best accent chair.
+Buffet Lamps floor lamps 8 inch wall clock white bathroom vanity led string lights plastic soap dispenser best toilet seat oak rocking chair round tablecloth bathroom sinks plastic tablecloth outdoor light best accent chair.